mvanholsteijn/fleetappctl/doc/fleetappctl.md

-generate			| a deployment descriptor based on the content of the directory list				| executes a fleetctl list-units for units in the deployment descriptor start				| all the units in the deployment descriptor stop				| all the units in the deployment descriptor destroy				| all the units in the deployment descriptor
+generate			| a deployment descriptor based on the content of the directory list				| executes a fleetctl list-units for units in the deployment descriptor start				| all the units in the deployment descriptor stop				| all the units in the deployment descriptor in reverse order destroy				| all the units in the deployment descriptor in reverse order

 ## DESCRIPTION
 fleetappctl allows you to manage a set of CoreOS fleet unit files as a single application.
 You can start, stop and deploy